Big Brother Brasil 25: Glass House

 On March 11, a public vote was opened among all housemates for a new twist.
 In "Mr. Fifi's Showcase", a new twist of Glass House, the housemate with the most votes from the public would have the privilege of receiving information about the game for a period of time.

 On Thursday morning, the housemate will enter the environment protected by a display window (in the style of a Glass House), at Via Parque Shopping, in Barra da Tijuca, Rio de Janeiro, to interact with visitors and have access to some external information.
 And those who are not present can send various information through the program's open social network with the public.
 In addition, the chosen housemate will return to the house with immunity.

 Renata was the most voted with 27.28% of the public vote and went to the Glass House on Day 60, where they were able to interact with the public and receive information from the outside world, returning to the house with immunity in the morning of the next day, and also was automatically became a Have, after the draw at the Glass House.

 The HoH's Crosshairs

-After the result of the HoH's competition, the winner of the competition will perform "The HoH's Crosshairs" twist, handing out a number of wristbands to housemates in the house.
-The HoH will be required to choose his nomination for eviction among the housemates who received the bracelet.
+After HoH's competition, the winner of the competition will name a shortlist of potential nominees referred to "The HoH's Crosshairs".
+The HoH will hand out a number of wristbands to housemates in the house, marking them as potential nominees, with one being nominated.